We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-beenSnorin +0 points · about 6 years ago Original Poster
+beenSnorin +0 points · over 6 years ago Original Poster

 Thanks, Sierra.
 I was thinking the dental appliance might be a reasonable alternative.
 I already use an upper and lower night guard so I'm used to plastic in my mouth.
 However, since I side and stomach sleep primarily, I wasn't sure whether jaw position would be central to the issue, and therefore whether a dental appliance would help.
 Yes, I'm hoping one of the dentists might reply as well.